slinderman/pyglm/README.md

     cd pypolyagamma
     CC=clang-omp CXX=clang-omp++ python setup.py install

-Your environment should now be setup properly to either build a development or standard version of PyGLM.
+Your environment should now be set up properly to either build a development or standard version of PyGLM.
 Depending on whether you want to build a development install or a standard install you will need to use one of the two following sets of commands:

     # Go back to the PyGLM directory
     cd pyglm